Restuccia-Group/SOAR/README.md

 On R7800, run : ``` Run_AP_C_1_N_1.sh ``` or ``` Run_AP_C_2_N_2.sh ``` or ``` Run_AP_C_3_N_3.sh ``` depending on the configuration that you want to do.
 They are respectively for 1-antenna-1-stream, 2-antenna-2-stream, 3-antenna-3-stream.

+Now you should be able to see, a network name **test5G** when you scan for available wifi network on any device.

+**Setup STAs:** Now, let's set up STAs.

+On the host machine: